 Of course, powder room vanities can be a statement all to themselves.
-This Cambridge Vanity is a gorgeous, antique-inspired piece that acts as a focal point for a bathroom of just about any size.
-The simple woodwork is subtle but elegant, and the two finishes make it well suited for either a contemporary or a period inspired bathroom.
-This particular bathroom vanity is especially well suited to a powder room, with two built in decorative towel hooks that make for an easy seasonal accessory change whenever you have guests.
+This Edwina Vanity is a gorgeous, antique-inspired piece that acts as a focal point for a bathroom of just about any size.
+The simple woodwork is subtle but elegant, and the finish makes it well suited for either a contemporary or a period inspired bathroom.
+This particular bathroom vanity is especially well suited to a powder room, with just enough counter space for soap, and enough storage inside to make spare toiletries easy for guests to find.

 Powder rooms are also a great place to try on modern bathroom vanities that are just a little too cutting edge to be practical.
-While this Cruz vanity from JSG Oceana Glass at least makes an effort at offering storage with the stylish, staggered shelves, putting a roll of TP on one and can of shaving cream on the other sort of ruins the minimal, geometric effect.
+While this Cristallino vanity from Fresca at least gives a nod toward storage with the two small shelves on either side, putting a roll of TP on one and can of shaving cream on the other sort of ruins the minimal, geometric effect.
 In a powder room, though, this vanity really shines.
-Since you won’t need the storage, you can leave the shelves empty or, if you need to, to house some tightly rolled hand towels so each of your guests can have one of their own.
-Better yet, use the shelves to display simple, beautiful objects that coordinate with one of Oceana’s colorful glass vessel sinks to really highlight the beauty of this powder room vanity.
+Since you won’t need the storage, you can use the shelves to display simple, beautiful objects or soaps and decorate the two front towel bars with decorative or seasonally appropriate hand towels.

-In the same vein, this HPY-0141-23 is similar, but both a little bit more ornate and a little more practical.
-The hidden-ish front panel allows for a modest amount of storage (and a little easier access to your plumbing).
-It also comes with dainty, decorative hand towel hooks built right in, which is perfect for guests who aren’t quite sure where to wipe their hands (and makes it look a little like you could lift it and take a swig).
+In the same vein, this HPY-0141-23 vanity has a very small footprint and a highly decorative, visually appealing design, but is a tad more practical in design.
+The hidden-ish front panel allows for a modest amount of storage (and easy access to your plumbing).
+It also comes with dainty, decorative hand towel hooks built right in, which is perfect for guests who aren’t quite sure where to wipe their hands (and makes it look a little like you could lift this goblet-shaped vanity and take a swig).
 The detailing on this vanity is stunning, and even with a simple white undermount sink, it’s a real show stopper – especially if you give it a little help with some creative bathroom lighting.
 Instead of trying to highlight the sink, though, fill the room with lots of good ambient light, making sure to feature the texture of the carvings for a sight that your guests won’t soon forget.

 Even if your powder room is incredibly small, that doesn’t mean it can’t be one of the most stunning areas in your home.
-In fact, while a smaller bathroom might be considered a bad thing elsewhere, in a powder room, it gives you a better opportunity to splurge on the vanity and other bathroom decor you really want without having to worry about it being too practical.
-What design do you have in mind for your powder room?
-When it comes to powder room vanities, do you like them small, or is your space big enough that you’d prefer a larger decorative piece?
+In fact, while a smaller bathroom might be considered a bad thing elsewhere, in a powder room, it gives you a better opportunity to splurge on the vanity and other bathroom decor you really want without having to worry too much about price or practicality.